 Third, it was pointed out by the respondents and interviewees under the main survey that there should not be any hierarchy of variables in developing the MPL measurement.
 This suggests that the three variables of opportunity, capability, and empowerment are complementary and they have a relationship between one and another.
-A capability variable, for instance, was argued to have a close link with the opportunity and empowerment variables.
-Similarly, the opportunity variable has a relationship with empowerment and capability variables, etc. Thus, these three variables have the same level of importance in the construction of the MPL in estimating the incidence of poverty in Indonesia as well as for strategy, policy, and programs to alleviate the incidence of poverty.
+A capability variable, for instance, was argued to have a close link with the opportunity and empowerment and capability variables, etc. Thus, these three variables have the same level of importance in the construction of the MPL in estimating the incidence of poverty in Indonesia as well as for strategy, policy, and programs to alleviate the incidence of poverty.
 This argument is consistent with the statement made by the World Bank in the World Development Report 2000 as follows.